-AMPS is used throughout the world and is particularly popular in the United States, South America, China, and Australia.
-AMPS uses frequency modulation (FM) for radio transmission.
+PS is used throughout the world and is particularly popular in the United States, America, China, and Australia.
+AMPS uses frequency modulation (FM) for radio mission.
 In the United States, transmissions from mobile to cell site use separate frequencies from the base station to the mobile subscriber.